gbif/hp-gb32/programme.md

 **Living Data 2025**
 Following the GB32 events, the Living Data 2025 conference will take place.

-More information available at [https://www.livingdata2025.com/](https://www.livingdata2025.com/)
+More information available at <a href="https://www.livingdata2025.com/" target="_blank">Living Data 2025 Conference</a>